3.18 Honorary Degrees

 Chapter 3 - Educational Policies

 Part 1.
 Purpose.
-The purpose of this policy is to establish the rationale for honorary degrees, authorize colleges and universities to grant honorary degrees, and provide for standards and guidelines under which honorary degrees will be conferred.
+This policy establishes the rationale for honorary degrees, authorizes colleges and universities to grant honorary degrees, and provides standards and guidelines under which honorary degrees will be conferred.

 Part 2.
 Definition.
-An honorary degree is a degree title awarded as an honor for an outstanding contribution in some field, rather than as the result of matriculating and earning a degree based on studies at the institution.
+Honorary degree means a degree awarded as an honor for an outstanding contribution in some field, rather than as the result of matriculating and earning a degree based on studies at the institution.

 Part 3.
 Rationale.
 The rationale for honorary degrees is to:

 - recognize and honor persons who have made exceptional contributions to a specific field or to society in general;